 Allison Perlin L’20

-Allison Perlin advocates for human rights and accountability on behalf of vulnerable communities.
-Prior to law school, served as the Theodore W. Zillman Fellow at the Coalition for the International Criminal Court in 2015.
-From 2015 to 2017, Allison ensured accountability for genocide by working at the United Nations International Criminal Tribunal for the former Yugoslavia.
-There she focused on addressing violent crimes disproportionately perpetrated based on religion, ethnicity, and gender.
+Allison Perlin advocates for human rights on behalf of vulnerable communities.
+Prior to law school, she served as the Theodore W. Zillman Fellow at the Coalition for the International Criminal Court in 2015.
+From 2015 to 2017, Allison ensured accountability for genocide committed by governments by working at the United Nations International Criminal Tribunal for the former Yugoslavia.
+There, she focused on addressing violent crimes disproportionately perpetrated based on religion, ethnicity, and gender.

 Originally from Kildeer, Illinois, Allison received her B.A. with Highest Honors from the University of Wisconsin.
 She created and piloted the International Human Rights major while also majoring in Political Science and minoring in Modern Dance.
 Her honors thesis analyzed peacebuilding after genocide.
-While in Wisconsin, Allison organized mental health advocacy in partnership with the National Alliance on Mental Illness and the University Health System that focused on the interaction between chronic mental illness and incarceration.
-While studying at the University of Cape Town Allison’s field work included advising refugees and asylum seekers in South Africa on their rights..
-Allison also worked with Dignity—the Danish Institute Against Torture and the Center for American Progress.
+While in Wisconsin, Allison organized mental health advocacy in partnership with the National Alliance on Mental Illness and the University Health System focused on the interaction between chronic mental illness and incarceration.
+While studying at the University of Cape Town, Allison’s field work included advising refugees and asylum seekers in South Africa on their rights.